2 months to reach maturity

 This plant has no fragrance

-Can be grown in a container provided they are wide enough.
+Can be grown in containers provided they are wide enough.